ganeti/ganeti/doc/design-2.2.rst

 Other features to look at, when implementing this code are:

-  - Possibility not to need the job lock to know which updates to push.
+  - Possibility not to need the job lock to know which updates to push: if the thread producing the data pushed a copy of the update for the waiting clients, the thread sending it won't need to acquire the lock again to fetch the actual data.
   - Possibility to signal clients about to time out, when no update has been received, not to despair and to keep waiting (luxi level keepalive).